 One of the things that’s immediately noticeable about “Coded Bias” is that the filmmakers definitely made an effort to go against a typical bias to interview mostly men for a documentary about technology.
 Most of the interviewees in “Coded Bias” are women, and many of them have doctorate degrees.
 Other people interviewed in the documentary include Meredith Broussard, author of “Artificial Intelligence”; Deborah Raji, Partnership in A.I. research fellow; Safiya Umoja Noble, author of “Algorithms of Oppression”; Timnit Gebru, technical co-lead of Ethical A.I. team at Google; criminal justice activist LaTonya Myers; attorney Mark Houldin; Wang Jia Jia, a resident of Hongzhou, China; and Griff Ferris of Big Brother Watch U.K.

 “Coded Bias,” which had its world premiere at the 2020 Sundance Film Festival, was completed before the COVID-19 pandemic.
 But if the movie had been made during the pandemic, it probably would have included information about how private medical information is being used to profile people for COVID-19 contact tracing.
-Social distancing during the pandemic has also led to a huge increase in using videoconference platforms, with Zoom being the platform of choice, even though Zoom has faced controversies over breaches of security and privacy invasion of its customers.
+Social distancing during the pandemic has also led to a huge increase in using videoconference platforms, with Zoom as a popular platform, even though Zoom has faced controversies over breaches of security and privacy invasion of its customers.

-There’s an updated epilogue in the movie that mentions that in June 2020, Amazon announced a one-year pause on facial recognition technology, and U.S. lawmakers introduced legislation to ban federal use of facial recognition.
+There’s an updated epilogue in the movie that mentions that in June 2020, Amazon announced a one-year pause on facial recognition technology, and the U.S. House of Representatives introduced bill legislation to ban federal use of facial recognition.
 Also in June 2020, Amazon, IBM and Microsoft said that they would stop selling facial recognition data to law enforcement.
 However, the epilogue mentions that there is still no U.S. federal legislation on algorithms.

 “Coded Bias” presents a clear and well-demonstrated viewpoint that it’s up to the public to be vigilant and put pressure on technology companies and the government to be held accountable for how they gather big data and abuse their power with this data.
 Otherwise, people give too much power over to these entities, and personal freedoms are put at severe risk.